storyfeet/bob_cards_elm/rules.md

     All players turn their Player Card to face forward (If it's not already)

-3. Pass the P1 Token *(In Solo Games ignore this)*

-    The player who has the P1 Token passes it to the left.

-4. Play and Buy Cards
+3. Play and Buy Cards

-    Starting with the player with the P1 Token, going clockwise until all players have passed, Players take turns to do one of the following actions.
+    The player with the P1 Token takes one action.
+After him all players in order clockwise take either 1 or 2 actions.

+    Players continue taking 1 or 2 actions in clockwise order until all players have passed.

-    These actions are explained in more detail later.
+    The actions they may perform are as follows, and are explained in more detail later.

     * Perform a Job
     * Purchase a Card
     * Trade with othe players
     * Attack Bandits
     * Pass

-    Once a player has passed, they may not do any more until the end of the round (Unless they are caught in a battle) *(In Solo Games, just do actions the until you don't want to)*
+    Once a player has passed, they may not perform any more actions that round, but they may participate in other players actions.

+*(In Solo and Co-op Games, just do actions the until you don't want to)*

-5. May discard *Item Cards*.
+4. May discard *Item Cards*.

     Players may discard as many Item cards as they wish.
 They may not discard any Danger cards at this point. *(Beware : If when you come to draw cards, you cannot draw at least 1 card, you lose)*

+5. Pass the P1 Token *(In Solo Games ignore this)*

+    The player who has the P1 Token passes it to the left.
 ### Night Phase

 *(This is shown on the back of Player Cards)*